 Like most other digital learning programs, ABCya does include an array of tools that parents can use to help manage and organize learning a little more.

 Accessible from the Parents & Teachers section of the website, parents can control how much time a student spends on their games, as well as what kinds of games are displayed when they log in and they can mark some games as favorites for quick access later on.

-Unlike some other practice solutions we’ve seen, such as Legends of Learning or XtraMath, but similar to Math Playground and some others, the site doesn’t, however, contain progress tracking or analytic tools for tracking and measuring student performance over time, which is a bit unusual for an online educational resource these days and something parents should be aware of.
+Unlike some other practice solutions we’ve seen, such as Legends of Learning or XtraMath, but similar to Math Playground and some others, the site doesn’t offer progress tracking or analytic tools for tracking and measuring student performance over time, which is a bit unusual for an online educational resource these days and something parents should be aware of.

 ABCya Free vs Premium Accounts

 Parents should also note that ABCya is a tiered website that offers both free and premium subscriptions and access to its resources.

 On a free account, the site is ad-supported (much like other free educational game sites) and will have space for digital ads to appear on the sides and around the screen.